How to Deal with Road Rage and Avoid Confrontation

 1. Congested Streets

-Being stuck in traffic is annoying for everyone, but someone who is chronically impatient could find even minor irritations too much to bear.
+Being stuck in traffic annoys everyone, but someone who is chronically impatient could find even minor irritations too much to bear.

 It has been said that the road is similar to the internet in that you can meet someone and then never see them again.
 This outlook boosts the motorist’s confidence, and they become less inhibited about using aggressive driving techniques, including honking, gesturing, and cutting other motorists off.